dirakx1/MoneyOnTangle/README.md

 ## IOTA ledger

-* IOTA ledger makes possible to do real time transactions, in our case money transfering!.
+* IOTA ledger makes possible to do real time transactions, in our case money transfers!.
 * IOTA ledger use is docummented in [[iotacore]]

 ## Interaction API